akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 3. Select the products (and/or product models) you want to translate

 :::tips
-For this product selection, Julia can help herself by using her PIM grid [filtering](https://help.akeneo.com/pim/serenity/articles/products-grid.html#use-filters) system or by creating a [specific view](https://help.akeneo.com/pim/serenity/articles/manage-your-views.html).
+For a seamless product selection, Julia can use her PIM grid [filtering](https://help.akeneo.com/pim/serenity/articles/products-grid.html#use-filters) system or create a [specific view](https://help.akeneo.com/pim/serenity/articles/manage-your-views.html).
 :::

 ### Perform a "bulk action"